 Delegate and Ask for Help

 Now is the time to ask for help when you need it—even if you think you might not!
-Cosette Taillac, L.C.S.W., strategic leader for Kaiser Permanente National Mental Health & Wellness, recommends making a list of the top five most important tasks for your wedding and the top five people you can rely on to ask for help.
+Cosette Taillac, L.C.S.W., Vice President of Kaiser Permanente National Mental Health & Wellness, recommends making a list of the top five most important tasks for your wedding and the top five people you can rely on to ask for help.
 Then, deliberately match up tasks to people and ask for detailed and specific help.

 “Be direct: Instead of saying, ‘I could use help with my wedding planning,’ say ‘I want to have a rustic menu of simple sliders and sides, can you please research three possible catering options for me in the next two weeks?’ she says.
 “People appreciate having clear direction for how they can be useful.”